rachitnigam/rachitnigam.com/content/post/first-two-years.md

 #### Spring 2019

-I came back to Cornell and started implementing memory views in Seashell.
+I came back to Cornell and started implementing memory views in Dahlia.
 I kept feeling that the OCaml codebase was slowing me down so I [rewrote Dahlia](https://github.com/cucapra/dahlia/pull/46) in Scala and implemented memory views.
 The implementation demonstrated that views were inelegant